awsdocs/aws-doc-sdk-examples/go/rds/README.md

-# AWS SDK for Go Code Examples for Amazon RDS
+# AWS SDK for Go code examples for Amazon RDS

 ## Purpose

-These examples demonstrates how to perform several Amazon RDS operations.
+These examples demonstrate how to perform several Amazon RDS operations.

 ## Prerequisites